 “I get up every day grateful to be alive, to have so many Earth Charter friends, and to have a place among them in making the world safer and more sustainable for generations to come.”

-"I joined SI2016 because, for me, it has always been about the environment: to take the message, information, and urgency of reducing our damaging impact on the planet to Hoosiers is exactly what I wake up wanting to do every day.
+"I joined ECI and SI2016 because, for me, it has always been about the environment: to take the message, information, and urgency of reducing our damaging impact on the planet to Hoosiers is exactly what I wake up wanting to do every day.
 I’m very lucky that I get to be a part of this project which is all about protecting this beautiful world for my child and yours."

 Deputy State Coordinator for Sustainable Indiana 2016, Judy Voss moved to Indianapolis over three years ago to work with her brother, John Gibson, on a state wide bicentennial initiative of Earth Charter Indiana called Sustainable Indiana 2016.
 She is a Retired Ordained Elder in the United Methodist Church of the Missouri Annual Conference.
 Judy served on Conference Boards and Commissions, Directed Summer Youth Camps and was the Senior Pastor of several congregations before her retirement in 2010.

 Prior to entering the ministry, she worked eighteen years in hospital administration at Munson Army Hospital at Fort Leavenworth, Kansas.After her retirement, Judy became an advocate for Justice issues such as Immigration, Single Payer Health Care for All, Living Wage, Woman’s Health Care, Interfaith Worker Justice and World Peace.
 Currently she is active in Community Faith and Labor Coalition and Indiana Moral Mondays.
 Judy holds a Masters in Divinity from Saint Paul School of Theology in Kansas City, Missouri and Bachelor of Arts in Business Administration from Ottawa University in Ottawa, Kansas.